Difegue/TVC-16/content/021-memu-patcher.md

 ![I haven't actually paid money for most of this it's just been already 5 years good lord save me type-moon release something else already]({static}/images/memupatcher/fgo.jpg)

-While I do enjoy the gameplay to a point, repeating a battle 300 times is not fun no matter how you try to spin it.
+While I do enjoy the gameplay to a point, repeating a battle 300 times is not fun no matter how you try to spin it...
 For a while, the easiest way to automate farming in FGO was to throw the game on an **Android emulator** and run a [Lua script](https://github.com/29988122/Fate-Grand-Order_Lua) on it.
 Alas, FGO is also quite known for its hate of **[any form of game/phone modification.](https://topjohnwu.medium.com/from-anime-game-to-android-system-security-vulnerability-9b955a182f20)**
 <sup>(I very much recommend reading this article if you haven't already done so, it'll be more interesting than anything written here.)</sup>